itspedia/itspedia.github.io/content/post/Introduction-to-Design-Systems.md

 ### Card Sorting
 As your design system expands, you may not always be sure where specific content should live.
 When this happens, utilize a card-sorting technique to determine what should be grouped together.
 You may find that you need to add a new category, or change a category name, to fit new content.

+## Layout
+A foundational aspect included in your system is the layout, which includes guidelines for both your spacing and grid.
+These provide a solid base from which you can create components and build interfaces.